minhviet178/facial_rec_discord_bot/README.md

 2. How to train and predict with the model
 - Run main.py
 3. How to run the bot
+- Create your own .env file with your discord bot id and server name.
 - Run obok.py
 4. How to run streamlit
 - Create a Submitted_Video folder, this is for the streamlit users to upload their videos